atharvajakkanwar/social-network-REST-API-JAVA/README.md

 Documentation available on :
 https://npx-social-network.herokuapp.com/swagger-ui.html
-(documentation may take time to load up, current availablity subject to account activity status on Heroku)
+(**documentation may take time to load up**, current availablity subject to account activity status on Heroku)